Uncle G’s FUN Music Reviews: Nektar – A Spoonful Of Time (2012)

 Uncle G’s Favorite Track

 01. Wish You Were Here (Pink Floyd) – Track 4: Respecting the original and then just letting it fly towards the end.
 Provides a spontaneity to the somewhat somber Pink Floyd classic.
 I seriously dig the finished product.
 Such a historically significant classic rock iconic song.
-The first song when giving the CD a first listen, that I stopped it when the song was finished, and played it again.
-First three songs on the disc are well done.
+The opening song when giving the CD a first listen, was so good, that I stopped the CD when the song was finished, and played it again.
+The first three songs on the disc are well done.
 This caught my attention.
 Mr. Edgar Froese guest staring on keyboards (bravo!).

 Critique

-Artwork: Really nice progressive rock imagery with this bad-ass looking killer bee on the cover.
-The time pieces in honey, reminiscent to something Salvador Dali might have done.
+Artwork: Really nice progressive rock imagery with this bad-ass-looking killer bee on the cover.
+The timepieces in honey, are reminiscent of something Salvador Dali might have done.
 Created by Jesus Carmona Estrnab and Javier Carmona Esteban.
 Here’s their official website:

 Nektar Official Website – www.nektarsmusic.com